paulross/TotalDepth/docs/publish/source/intro.rst

 For rapid development and performance TotalDepth is written in `Python <http://www.python.org>`_ with performance critical code written in C or C++.

-Petrophysical File Formats that TotalDepth can Process
+Petrophysical File Formats Supported by TotalDepth
 =========================================================

 +-----------------------+-----------+-----------+-------------------------------------------------------------------+